 6. Get rid of as many temptations as possible.

-If the internet is a problem for you, consider getting an internet filter.
+If the internet is a problem for you, consider getting an internet filter immediately.
 If your wife’s clothing being left out is a problem for you, consider telling her what she can to help you better.
 Don’t do things that are technically “okay” if they will trigger your addiction.
 Perhaps wearing an apron is a trigger for you.
 If so, avoid wearing one.
 Be wise about how you take trips.
 Don’t spend too much time alone.
 Have an accountability partner on standby.
 Grow a beard so that crossdressing will be less satisfying and easy.
 (Plus this also might help you to feel more like a man again) – Grow a Beard!
 Take some time to get in shape to make yourself appear more like a man and make it more difficult to crossdress – Lifting Weights and Becoming Muscular.
 Be careful about being alone so much of the time.
 Get around other people.
 Spend more time with friends or outside hobbies.
 Fill your time with something different things – Get a Hobby.
 Be wise when you travel – Resisting Temptations During Trips.

 I think it is important to stop crossdressing cold turkey rather than through gradual lessening of crossdressing in the attempt to lessen the desires and temptations.
 See my post – Unconditioning.
 However, there are other forms of conditioning/unconditioning, mostly done with counselors, that could be helpful in stopping crossdressing.

 Don’t expect it to be easy to heal from this addiction.
 Don’t expect it to be easy to reduce the temptations.
 You would put a lot of time into learning a language or an instrument.
 You would put a lot of effort into getting rid of a drug addiction.
 Why expect this to be different?
 Read this important post: No more half measures.